chriscamacho/Jgles2/readme.md

 a context even with a simplified X11 window creation utility doesn't make for a fast development path!
 While directly using GLFW3 is easier than that I decided to simplify even further.
 As the vast majority of use cases only need one native window... that's all you can have!
-You can always go fullscreen and render multiple windows with a GLES GUI toolkit (comming soon!)

 How is Jgles2 organised ?